Boss RC-3 Loop Station Review

 Summary

-- Pros: 3 hours of recording, 99 memory slots, stereo I/O, and a compact body.
+• Pros: The Boss RC-3 has 3 hours of recording, 99 memory slots, stereo I/O, and a compact body.

-- Cons: Only 10 built-in drum patterns, some noise complaints, noticeable gap when switching between phrases.
+• Cons: Only 10 built-in drum patterns, some noise complaints, 16-bit recording, slight gap when switching between phrases (Note: Fixed by a firmware update)

-- Overall: Boss’s new compact looper pedal for 2011 packs a huge punch for such a small package.
+• Overall: Boss’s 2011 compact looper pedal still packs a huge punch for such a small package.
 With 3 hours of recording and 99 memory slots, you won’t outgrow this pedal anytime soon.

 Full Review